Public consultation gives the community the opportunity to comment on advice that may directly affect them

 (b) the last day on which the Council or the Australian Health Ethics Committee will accept submissions relating to the draft guidelines, which must be a day that is at least A days after the notice is published under subsection (1) of this section.

-Third party developers of clinical practice guidelines seeking NHMRC approval must meet all requirements outlined in the , including the following in relation to public consultation:
+Third party developers of clinical practice guidelines seeking NHMRC approval must meet all requirements outlined in the Procedures and requirements for meeting the NHMRC standard, including the following in relation to public consultation:

-- F.1 The process for public consultation on the draft guideline complies with section 14A of the [ and the ].
+- F.1 The process for public consultation on the draft guideline complies with section 14A of the [NHMRC Act and the NHMRC Regulation].

 - F.2 Details of submissions received during public consultation and the response of the guideline development working group to the submissions (including whether, why and how the guideline was altered) are provided as a separate document to the NHMRC.